vidyadharrao/vidyadharrao.github.io/README.md

 If you have reached this point, it is likely that you are seeking access to the code within this repository.
-Copying is a plague that spreads through the digital landscape, destroying the very fabric of art and creativity.
+Copying is a plague that spreads through the digital landscape, destroying the very fabric of creativity.

-Your original work, as an authentic code, clearly distinguishes your identity.
+Your genuine and unique effort, as an authentic code, clearly distinguishes your identity.